AllianceAuth-Apps/aa-freight/README.md

 Days to complete | Recommended days for contract completion | Info Details | Text with additional instructions for using this pricing | Info

+### Adding locations

-> **How to add new locations**:<br>If you are creating a pricing for a new route you may need to first add the locations (stations and/or structures).<br>The easiest way is to create a courier contract between those locations in game and then run contract sync.
+If you are creating a pricing for a new route you may need to first add the locations (stations and/or structures).<br>The easiest way is to create a courier contract between those locations in game and then run contract sync.
 Those locations will then be added automatically.<br>Alternatively you can use the "Add Location" feature on the main page of the app.
 This will require you to provide the respective station or structure eve ID.

+> **Hint**:<br>You can get the structure ID of any Upwell structure you have docking rights to by creating a link in-game and then copying that link into a out-of-game text editor.
+For a detailed guide see [this article](https://wiki.eveuniversity.org/How_to_get_ID#In_game_links) on the Eve Uni wiki.

-## Contract Check
+### Contract Check

 The app will automatically check if a newly issued contract complies with the pricing parameters for the respective route.
 If you want to be notified about all contracts, even without correct pricing, set `FREIGHT_NOTIFY_ALL_CONTRACTS` option to `True`